tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

              'block5_conv1']
 {% endhighlight %}

-Lets define layers which from which we want to extract features for style and content images.
-We try to extract appearences of our style image from all scenarios extracted by conv nets, so we have used multiple blocks of conv layers to capture feature maps at different spatial scales.
+Let's define layers from which we want to extract features for style and content images.
+We try to extract the appearance of our style image from all scenarios extracted by conv nets, so we have used multiple blocks of conv layers to capture feature maps at different spatial scales.

-- We have used higher conv layer as content layer because higher convolutional layers have learned complex and high-level features
+- We have used higher conv layer as a content layer because higher convolutional layers have learned complex and high-level features
-- For style layers we have use various layers at different scale to capture feature maps at different spatial scales.
+- For style layers, we have used various layers at different scales to capture feature maps at different spatial scales.

 {% highlight python linenos %}